shaps80/shaps80/README.md

 I have developed many open-source projects over the years to __inspire ideas__ and __help others__ build better products.

 Most recently I created [SwiftUI+](https://github.com/SwiftUI-Plus) a collection of SwiftUI packages that allow you to benefit from newer features all the way back to iOS 13.
-You can also add the Signed Collection to Xcode using this URL: https://benkau.com/packages.json
+You can also add the Signed Collection to Xcode 13 https://benkau.com/packages.json

 I spend the majority of my open-source life working on __tools and libraries__ to support these goals.